How to create a search engine for your DotNetNuke site

 What you will need

 Zoom is free for small websites of up to 50 pages.
 For larger sites, commercial editions are available.
-For most people, the Professional Edition is suitable, which indexes up to 50,000 pages and costs only US$99.
+For most people, the Professional Edition is suitable, which indexes up to 50,000 pages.
 Detailed comparison of the different editions available can be found here.

 Using Zoom and indexing your website